Official tourism website for Northern Ireland

 Walk in the Footsteps of Belfast's History

 Start in Belfast with DC Tours’ political walking tours, which offer a thought-provoking, street-level introduction to the Troubles.
 Led by expert local guides, these tours highlight the city’s evolving identity through murals, memorials and personal storytelling that brings complex histories to life.
-Crumlin Road Gaol allows visitors to walk the corridors of one of Belfast’s most infamous former prisons, offering insight into life during the troubles and the paths taken toward resolution.
+Crumlin Road Gaol allows visitors to walk the corridors of one of Belfast’s most infamous former prisons, offering insight into life during the Troubles and the paths taken toward resolution.
 It’s an evocative space where history feels close - yet is clearly part of the past.
 For those keen to explore the broader cultural and political context, Belfast’s Ulster Museum features dedicated galleries exploring the Troubles as part of a wider narrative of Irish history and identity.

 The James Connolly Visitor Centre in west Belfast stands as a tribute to one of Ireland’s most influential revolutionary leaders who played a central role in the 1916 Easter Rising.
 It celebrates his life while promoting political education and cultural exchange.
 Equally powerful are Coiste Irish Political Tours, delivered by trained guides who provide personal accounts of The Troubles.